hermannleboss/hermannleboss/README.md

 # 👋 Hey there

 <div align="justify">
-    My name is Hermann EHO and I'm a Full Stack Developer who loves to work with JavaScript and PHP technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate about exploring new       technologies which I can leverage to solve real-life problems.
+    My name is Hermann EHO and I am a Full Stack Developer who enjoys working with JavaScript and PHP technologies.
+Right now my mind is focused on frontend frameworks mainly React and some VueJs.
+I'm also passionate about exploring new technologies and patterns that I can leverage to solve real-world problems.
 </div>